 HUGE TIP: If you drive, they will make you valet your car.
 There is no parking lot in the area where you are able to park your own vehicle.

-The check-in/embarking process is standard.
-Once you have made it past security, you have the actual area of checking in where you have the option, by paper and pen, to add various options to your trip, which may include excursions, drink packages, etc. After making it past the almost obligatory boat boarding photo, you are finally on the ship.
+The check-in process is standard.
+Once you have made it past security, you have the actual area of checking in where you have the option, by paper and pen, to add various options to your trip, which may include excursions, drink packagaes, etc. After making it past the almost obligatory boat boarding photo, you are finally on the ship.
 It is a smaller, older ship and navigating from one end to another is not difficult to do.
 In total, you can make it from one end of the ship to the other in about 5 minutes.

 In total there are: